 Over time, lives change shape.
 In 2003, the second bedroom of our apartment was transformed into a 10' x 15' studio, complete with a door I can close.

-I've authored five books: Kaleidoscopes & Quilts, Snowflakes & Quilts, Puzzle Quilts: Simple Blocks, Complex Fabrics, Paula Nadelstern's Kaleidoscope Quilts: An Artist's Journey Continues and Kaleidoscope Quilts: The Workbook
+I've authored six books: Kaleidoscopes & Quilts, Snowflakes & Quilts, Puzzle Quilts: Simple Blocks, Complex Fabrics, Paula Nadelstern's Kaleidoscope Quilts: An Artist's Journey Continues and Kaleidoscope Quilts: The Workbook, FABRICADABRA: Simple Quilts Complex Fabric

 Photo by Marianne Barcellona